-Peer learning and de-centralised pedagogy
+Peer learning and de-centralized pedagogy

 I was keen to encourage non-hierarchical learning, where my role as 'facilitator' was to provide instruction and feedback as a framework for collaborative learning and creation.
-The points of de-centralised learning included peer learning through:

-- Group improvisation in movement, sound, acting and writing, allowing participants to learn from and be inspired directly by each other's actions. - Peer feedback For some improvisation tasks, the participants were split into smaller groups performing to each other in turn, with the observing group providing encouragement as well as constructive feedback.
-Participants also gave each other feedback and guidance during the creative writing sessions. - Group discussion occurred after each improvisation exercise allowing reflection on the creative process.
-Discussion during the listening sessions provided deep peer insights into the interpretation and creation of lyrics, melody and instrumentation.
+The points of de-centralized learning included peer learning through (a) group improvisation, (b) peer feedback and (c) discussion.
+Group improvisation in movement, sound, acting and writing, allowed participants to learn from and be inspired directly by each other's actions.
+Peer feedback on each other's improvisational work and writing provided opportunities for encouragement as well as constructive feedback.
+Group discussion took place after each improvisation exercise, allowing reflection on the creative process.
+Further discussion during the listening sessions provided deep peer insights into the interpretation and creation of lyrics, melody and instrumentation.